Lawn care schedule

 Landscaping

-The answer to 'lawn care schedule' is that a comprehensive lawn care schedule should include regular mowing, watering, fertilizing, and aerating throughout the growing season.
-This schedule will vary depending on your local climate and grass type, but generally involves mowing every 1-2 weeks, watering 1-2 times per week, applying fertilizer 2-4 times per year, and aerating 1-2 times per year.
+The answer to 'lawn care schedule' is that a comprehensive lawn care schedule typically involves mowing, watering, fertilizing, and aerating your lawn on a regular basis throughout the growing season.
+The exact schedule will depend on factors like your climate, grass type, and lawn size, but most homeowners will need to mow their lawn every 1-2 weeks, water 1-2 times per week, fertilize 2-4 times per year, and aerate once or twice annually.

 Step-by-Step Guide